 There is a risk of vertical fire spread from specified attachments to an external wall including balconies, solar panels and solar shading.
-Solar shading are devices attached to an external wall to reduce heat gain within a building by deflecting sunlight.
 Fire-fighters may not be able to apply a water jet from a fire-fighting hose directly onto a fire that has spread onto specified attachments high above the ground.

-Where the building has a storey at a height of more than 11m above the ground, specified attachments should be constructed of products achieving European Classification A1 or A2
+Where a relevant building has a storey at a height of 11m or more above the ground, specified attachments must be constructed of products achieving European Classification A1 or A2.